lintaro0420/Churnprediction/README.md

 # Churn Prediction Challenge

-Welcome to the Data Science Coding Challenge!
-This challenge is designed to test your machine learning skills with a real-world problem: predicting customer churn for a video streaming service.
+Customer churn is when customers stop using a company's product or service.
+Churn prediction identifies these at-risk customers, allowing businesses to take proactive measures to retain them.
+In this challenge, you'll predict churn for a video streaming service.
+Using customer data, you will build a machine learning model to determine whether a subscriber will continue their subscription for another month.
+Accurate churn predictions help businesses implement targeted retention strategies, ensuring customer satisfaction and loyalty.

 ## Table of Contents
 - [Introduction](#introduction)